International Program in Design and Architecture (INDA) Summer student design construction project. BAN HIN WUA SCHOOL. Ranong, Thailand. Summer 2018

 The solution utilized felt panels recycled from PET bottles CNC cut into folded geometries that looked to attenuate sound waves reflecting from many different directions.
 The new panels had to coordinate with existing ceiling services; AC, lighting, electrical and sprinklers.

-Instructors: Will Hulbert, Jak Drinnan
+Instructors: Will Hulbert, Jak Drinnan (parametric design)

 Acoustician: Dr Krissada Vivatkin, Atkrist

-Students: Sarita Hatakaroon, Aticha Thanadirak, Anchalika Thepnumsommanus Praeploy Phaewpisakul, Asama Boonsanong, Pittinun Tantasirin, Khine Thin Aye, Pannathorn Amnuaychokhirun, Thaweewat Rugsujarit, Harris Boonkerd, Phannaphon Vatanavoraluk, Supavitch Bandhaya
+Contributing INDA students: Sarita Hatakaroon, Aticha Thanadirak, Anchalika Thepnumsommanus Praeploy Phaewpisakul, Asama Boonsanong, Pittinun Tantasirin, Khine Thin Aye, Pannathorn Amnuaychokhirun, Thaweewat Rugsujarit, Harris Boonkerd, Phannaphon Vatanavoraluk, Supavitch Bandhaya

 INDA student design construction.
 WAT NOM THO SCHOOL.
 Chainat.
 Summer 2022